-Rentals include: Open deck (sit-on-top) Kayak, PFD, Paddle and all taxes.
-These kayaks we rent for camping are no longer in production, we keep them just for kayak campers.
+Rentals include: Open deck (sit-on-top) Kayak, PFD & Aquabound Paddle.
+Many of these kayaks we rent for camping are no longer in production, we keep them just for kayak campers.
 There are a limited number in our fleet and that is why Reservations are Imperative!

 Each paddler must sign a liability release and statement of responsibility.
 Descanso Beach Ocean Sports is not responsible for predetermining a paddler’s skill or ability.
 Paddlers should be competent in the equipment they are renting, be aware of emergency procedures and open water rescues.
 We reserve the right to refuse rentals to those who’s skills and preparedness do not seem suitable for their intended outing.
 Rental waivers are required to be signed by parents of minors.
 Please ask for a copy of our rental waiver.
-Be advised that you are embarking on a primitive camping experience, there will be nobody to count on if you get into trouble… make sure you have a copy of the emergency phone numbers (you may have to paddle off shore to get a cell signal – Verizon seems to work better than other services here).
-Any rescue you may require will be at your expense.
+Be advised that you are embarking on a primitive camping experience, there will be nobody to count on if you get into trouble… make sure you have a copy of the emergency phone numbers (you may have to paddle off shore, or hike uphill to get a cell signal – Verizon seems to work better than other services here).
+Any rescue you may require, for any reason, will be at your expense.